 Welcome to State Pride Week.
 This week I have partnered with 30 bloggers to showcase a project, craft or recipe to showcase our home state.
 I currently live smack dab in the middle of the USA in Indiana.
 I took advantage of my states initials and created an “IN love” silk screen that I can use over and over again.
 I chose to make some pillows and a canvas out of my “IN love” silk screen.
 I used an inexpensive Simply Screen set.
-But if you have a Silhouette machine you could use that too and cut out heat transfer or vinyl to use as a stencil..
+But if you have a Silhouette machine you could use that too and cut out heat transfer or vinyl to use as a stencil.
+Or you can order it here.
 I chose to make a silkscreen so I could make multiple projects and not have to cut anything else out.

 Simply Screen Silk Screen Kit (pretty sure it is still available at Hobby Lobby – use your coupon!)

 Simply Screen ink (you could also any fabric paint)